 An adventure game set in the far future, in a city of robots obsessed with the past.
 A place of crime, romance and grace.

 The VR experience from the world of Israeli Action Comedy film - "Mossad".

 A collection of experiments in VR storytelling and immersive animation.

 Free To Play

 Peanut Button is an independent studio, founded and run in Tel Aviv by brothers Asaf and Eyal Geva.
-We’ve always liked the world of gaming and animation, and at a young age we began to produce movies and games ourselves.
-In 2014 we established the website “Someone to Fight with”, a politically-oriented chat roulette which won high exposure in politically polarized Israel.
+We’ve always loved the world of gaming and animation, and at a young age we began to produce movies and games ourselves.
 In 2015 we began to create virtual reality experiences.
 We are driven by the desire to make a mark on the artistic language of the global Immersive media.

 Eyal is a graduate of the School of Film and Television at Tel Aviv University.
-He served as a broadcaster and radio host during his military service on “Galei Zahal”, Israel’s popular army radio station, for which he created the sketch program “Inside the Jug.”
-Eyal has further professional experience creating content for a number of television shows (“What Locksmith,” “The Kitzis Show”).
+He served as a broadcaster and radio host during his military service on Israel’s popular army radio station, for which he created the sketch program “Inside the Jug.”
+Eyal has further professional experience creating content for a number of television shows.
 More recently, he has fallen in love with designing virtual realities, and with writing screenplays for these wholly immersive experiences.

 Asaf is a graduate of the program in Computer Science and Animation at the Hebrew University of Jerusalem and the Bezalel Academy of Arts and Design.
 He served in Unit 8200 during his military service in the Intelligence Corps, and has extensive professional experience in developing and programming computer games.
 The first virtual reality experience he created was a marriage proposal to his then-girlfriend, who is now his wife.